 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….Shall We?? 🙂

 Crumbled Butter Brickle Ice Cream Dessert.
 Yes, that’s a mouthful!
 This super simple frozen treat is always a big hit, no matter where it’s served.
 I love easy recipes like this one, especially when they garner rave reviews from family and guests alike.
+Another recipe you might like to try that is similar to this Ice Cream Brownie Pie.

 Plus, I love a good 9 x 13 dessert because it serves lots of people and if you need to use a disposable 9 x 13 pan, they are easy to find.
 You will learn that wherever you take this dessert, you will have folks begging you for the recipe!